civiform/docs/docs/it-manual/testing-and-qa/testing-resources.md

 * CiviForm admins
 * Program admins

-To log in under a specific role, open your staging site (e.g. [demo.civiform.dev](https://demo.civiform.dev)) and select the role you wish to log in as.
+To log in under a specific role, open your staging site (e.g. [demo.civiform.dev](https://demo.civiform.dev)), click the "DevTools" link in the upper right of the page, and select the role you wish to log in as.